Celsius273/Plague.io/README.md

 ### What is this?

 This is a simple as can be react project made as a setup exercise.
-It uses glorious ES6 (without all those pesky semicolons), and the Flux architecture and alt.
+It's written in glorious ES6 (without all those pesky semicolons), and the Flux architecture and alt.

 ### How to run it?

-Simply clone the repo, run 'npm install' to install all the requisite node modules, then run 'npm run-script build'.
-The built js file is *build/react_test.js* and you can see the app's main page in *public/react_test.html*
+Simply clone the repo, run 'npm install' to install all the requisite node modules, then run 'npm run-script build'

+The built js file is **build/react_test.js** and you can see the app's main page in **public/react_test.html**

 ### Anything else?